 Chapter 4: The User Interface

 C64 OS is an immersive computing environment.
-Once you boot into C64 OS, you can move from application to application, performing different tasks and managing your computer's hardware and resources, without having to shutdown or restart your computer.
+Once you boot into C64 OS, you can move from Application to Application, performing different tasks and managing your computer's hardware and resources, without having to shutdown or restart your computer.

 As soon as C64 OS has booted, the mouse pointer becomes active.
 The mouse allows you to select text, drag things to move and arrange them, and click on buttons and other user interface controls to change tabs, resize screen areas, select between options, scroll through content, and start and stop processes.
-With the mouse you can also choose options from the pull–down menus to command and control the many features in C64 OS applications.
+With the mouse you can also choose options from the pull-down menus to command and control the many features in C64 OS Applications.

 In addition to mouse input, C64 OS has rich and extensive support for keyboard input.
 The keyboard can be used to make selections, input text, flip pages, scroll lists, change tabs, copy and paste data to and from the clipboard, and trigger the most frequently used menu options.

 This chapter gives you an overview of the common elements of the C64 OS user interface, the menu bar, status bar and toolkit controls.
-C64 OS is intuitive and easy–to–use, but there are also many power–user features that make your interaction with your C64 faster and more efficient.
+C64 OS is intuitive and easy-to-use, but there are also many power-user features that can make your interaction with your C64 faster and more efficient.

 The Menu Bar

 The menu bar is a central user interface element of C64 OS.